 Sometimes, special laboratory tests can help confirm the diagnosis.

-Stomatitis - herpetic
+Stomatitis – herpetic; primary herpetic gingivostomatitis

 Lingen MW.
 Head and neck.
 In: Kumar V, Abbas AK, Fausto N, Aster JC, eds.
 Robbins and Cotran Pathologic Basis of Disease.
 8th ed.
 Philadelphia, Pa: Saunders Elsevier; 2009:chap 16.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.